Fairness in Graph Mining: A Survey: Techniques for Improving Fairness

+\textbf{Recommender Systems.} Upsampling is a common rebalancing approach in recommender systems.
+For example, in terms of provider fairness, Boratto et al.~\cite{DBLP:journals/corr/abs-2006-04279} proposed to upsample interactions between users and items from minority providers.
+A similar rebalancing idea is also adopted by Gourab et al.~\cite{patro2020fairrec}, where copies of products are made to improve the exposure of items from minority providers.
 Rebalancing can also be leveraged to improve user fairness.
 For example, in group recommendation, items are recommended to a group of users.
 To ensure that the preference of each user is proportionally represented by the recommended items, Malecek et al.~\cite{DBLP:conf/um/MalecekP21} proposed to enforce a cap on the recommendation relevance score summation for each user to rebalance the recommendation quality.
 In this way, the phenomenon that some users in a group may be under-represented and receive unsatisfying recommendation results can be eliminated.
 Similar rebalancing approaches have also been applied to rebalance item ratings given by users from different sensitive subgroups to achieve a higher level of user fairness~\cite{DBLP:journals/corr/abs-1809-09030}.

+\textbf{Other Applications.} Rebalancing has been adopted to fulfill fairness in real-world applications other than recommender systems.
+For example, Teng et al.~\cite{teng2021influencing} utilized rebalancing to realize fair information diffusion over social networks; Tsang et al.~\cite{tsang2019group} used rebalancing to prevent homeless youth from HIV over real-world social connections.